Right to manage

 We also published our reports on enfranchisement (“Leasehold home ownership: buying your freehold or extending your lease”) and commonhold (“Reinvigorating commonhold: the alternative to leasehold ownership”) on 21 July 2020.

-At a glance: the future of home ownership: download our short “at a glance” summary of the future of home ownership.
+At a glance: the future of home ownership: A short summary of the future of home ownership.

 The right to manage (“RTM”) was introduced in 2002 to give leaseholders the ability to take over the landlord’s management functions in respect of their building, without having to buy the freehold.
 It is a “no-fault” right, which leaseholders can exercise without the need to prove a complaint against their landlord or managing agent.